 What to Consider When Buying Polyurethane for Floors

-You use Polyurethanes to protect your flooring from damage, as a coating.
-Using 3 layers of a poly finish is what is required to provide longevity of protection to the floor.
+You can use polyurethanes to protect your flooring from damage as a coating.
+Using three layers of a polyurethane finish is what is required to provide longevity of protection to the floor.
 How long your coating will last is directly linked to the brand and the type of coating you have chosen to use for your floors.

 What brand you select to use is impacted by the type of wood that has been used on your floor, your overall budget, and the color choice you are looking to achieve.

 Water-Based or Oil-Based

 Depending on what type of finish you are looking to achieve dictates whether you select oil-based or water-based polyurethane.
 If you choose to go with the water-based option you will have less odor given off when applying, and have clear results by reducing the drying time.
 Previously, oil-based polyurethane was the option that was normally selected, but lately more people have chosen to select water-based polyurethane.

 Contrary to popular belief, water-based polyurethane is a very durable product and, in many cases, can be more durable than an oil-based polyurethane.
 This is due to the fact that research centers and manufacturers are continually working on testing and improving the formula of combining these finishes, in particular those of water-based polyurethane.
 This has resulted in better-formulated water-based polyurethanes being developed, thus offering greater advantages, which should make you more open to using water-based poly’s for your flooring needs.